dltxio/idem-mobile/README.md

 ### 1: New IDEM registration

-A user download _Idem_ on my mobile device and create a new local profile on the app.
+As a user I download _Idem_ on my mobile device and create a new local profile on the app.
 My email address is my unique identifier.

 ### 2: New private key